django/asgiref/docs/extensions.rst

 Debug
 -----

-The debug extension allows a way to send debug information from an ASGI application in its responses.
+The debug extension allows a way to send debug information from an ASGI framework in its responses.
 This extension is not meant to be used in production, only for testing purposes, and ASGI servers should not implement it.